-A. No, a licensed plumber is required to do all plumbing work.
-The plumber must submit plumbing plans to the MN Department of Labor and Industry for review and approval, but in some cases plans can be submitted directly to the local municipality.
+No, a licensed plumber is required to do all plumbing work.
+The plumber must submit plumbing plans to the Minnesota Department of Labor and Industry for review and approval, but in some cases plans can be submitted directly to the local municipality.
 Visit the Minnesota Department of Labor and Industry’s Plumbing plan review agreements for more information.

-A. Contact information for your local inspector is provided in your Notice of Completed Plan Review letter.
+Contact information for your local inspector is provided in your Notice of Completed Plan Review letter.
 Advance notice of at least 14 calendar days is required.

 Contact the reviewer who signed your letter.
 If you have not received your final/licensing inspection, the revisions can simply be considered part of your original submittal and undergo a review.
 If you have already had your final inspection, contact the reviewer to discuss the revisions.
 A determination will be made at that time whether or not you will be required to resubmit plans.

 Contact the Minnesota Department of Health, Well Management Unit, at 651-201-4600 for well construction and water quality compliance verification.
 Approved well construction and water quality compliance must be verified, prior to licensing.
 Include a copy of the well log or unique well number with your plan review submittal.

-A: A current Certificate of Compliance must be provided to verify the sewage treatment system is in compliance with Minnesota Rules.
+A current Certificate of Compliance must be provided to verify the sewage treatment system is in compliance with Minnesota Rules.
 Contact the county, city, or township to find out how to obtain the Certificate of Compliance and submit it with your plan review documents.